 Industrial/flex uses are limited in Vienna to the industrial corridor known and zoned as the Mill District.
 These properties are along Mill Street and Dominion Road in the northeast quadrant.
-The area continues to attract a wide variety of business establishments, including automotive repair, landscapers, professional office space, bicycles sales, storage facilities, lumber yards, end restaurants, retail, sports training, dance, and storage.
+The area continues to attract a wide variety of business establishments, including automotive repair, landscapers, professional office space, bicycles sales, storage facilities, lumber yards, and restaurants.